Dear readers of ADxS.org, please forgive the disruption.

 • Primary adrenal insufficiency

-• Whereas in central (secondary and tertiary) adrenal insufficiency there is usually “only” a significant glucocorticoid deficiency, in primary adrenal insufficiency there are usually deficiencies of glucocorticoids, mineralocorticoids (aldosterone) and androgens (e.g. dehydroepiandrosterone = DHEA).4
+• While central (secondary and tertiary) adrenal insufficiency usually “only” involves a significant glucocorticoid deficiency, primary adrenal insufficiency usually involves deficiency symptoms of glucocorticoids, mineralocorticoids (aldosterone) and androgens (e.g. dehydroepiandrosterone = DHEA).4

-In general, aldosterone deficiency is more common in low cortisol stress response and alpha-amylase stress response, which are typical in atopy (inflammatory health problems).5
+In general, aldosterone deficiency is more common in a low cortisol stress response and alpha-amylase stress response, as is typical in atopy (inflammatory health problems).5

 3.3.
 Treatment of aldosterone deficiency

 In primary adrenal insufficiency, aldosterone is usually substituted in addition to cortisol.
-This is done by means of the mineralocorticoid fludrocortisone.
+This is done using the mineralocorticoid fludrocortisone.

-In addition, there is so-called pseudohypoaldosteronism.
-The body produces sufficient or even too much aldosterone, but this is not recognized as such at the target organs.
-Pseudohypoaldosteronism thus causes the same complaints as an aldosterone deficiency in the blood.6
+There is also so-called pseudohypoaldosteronism, where the body produces sufficient or even too much aldosterone, but this is not recognized as such by the target organs.
+Pseudohypoaldosteronism thus causes the same symptoms as an aldosterone deficiency in the blood.6

-We hypothesize, purely theoretically, that aldosterone deficiency could be a contributor to ADHD-HI (with hyperactivity/reduced cortisol stress response).
+We hypothesize, purely theoretically, that aldosterone deficiency could be a contributing cause of ADHD-HI (with hyperactivity / decreased cortisol stress response).

-ADHD-HI can be viewed from the perspective that the insufficient cortisol stress response causes a deficient shutdown of the HPA axis, which triggers an endurance run of the HPA axis stress system along with the resulting phenomena of inability to recover, causing a self-reinforcing enduring stress response.
+ADHD-HI can be viewed from the perspective that the insufficient cortisol stress response causes a deficient shutdown of the HPA axis, which triggers an endurance run of the stress system of the HPA axis including the resulting phenomena of inability to recover and thus causes a self-reinforcing permanent stress reaction.

 Aldosterone binds to mineralocorticoid receptors (MR).
-In the case of aldosterone deficiency, the MR are too weakly occupied.
-Then, in an acute stress situation, before cortisol can occupy the lower affinity glucocorticoid receptors (GR) that cause the HPA axis to shut down again, it must first address the unoccupied MR. Above a certain level of aldosterone deficiency and low cortisol stress response, the system is no longer able to bind enough GR to shut down the HPA axis again after activation by an acute stressor.
+If there is an aldosterone deficiency, the MRs are too weakly occupied.
+In an acute stress situation, cortisol must first address the unoccupied MR before it can occupy the less affine glucocorticoid receptors (GR), which cause the HPA axis to be switched off again.
+Above a certain level of aldosterone deficiency and low cortisol stress response, the system is no longer able to bind enough GR to shut down the HPA axis after activation by an acute stressor.

-A search for “aldosterone” and “ADHD” at PubMed did not reveal any relevant references.
+A search for “aldosterone” and “ADHD” in PubMed did not yield any relevant references.
 This possible connection seems to have been completely ignored so far.